pgpbpadilla/pgpbpadilla.github.io/_drafts/boostrapping-an-infrastructure.liquid.md

 22. gold vs golden server:
     1. golden server is a template from which all servers are created
     2. a gold server hosts important primary versions of configuration/data (gold)
+23. they only reason there's an infrastructure is to run applications that are important for the biz
+24. Very little monitoring was needed???
+    1. No monitoring at all: it’s interesting that computers are usually reliable enough that monitoring seemed not critical.
+    2. For today’s application development /observability/ and monitoring is a key part — even if usually ignored — of any complex enough system
+25. successful applications lead to infrastructure growth
+26. generic/replaceable components make it easier to recover from disasters
+27. it's easier to replace existing components with new generic ones, than to adapt the old ones to the new way of working
+    1. retrofiting updates to old systems is more work than building a new sytem
+28. rebuilding is less effort than updating existing systems
+29. using a standby infra saved their asses one time when the productive infra went down, the infras were built from the same code base and switching from one to the other was done by redirecting traffict via a dns redirect
+30. pulling is superior to pushing,
+    1. clients are responsible for maintain their rev level
+    2. clients know best when it's a good time to pull updates
+31. avoid ad-hoc changes. individual changes pushed to a single machine, they generate config drift, add labor
+32. always make changes through the code, put in the central/gold server and let the changes propagate
+33. pull methods scale better, the compute needed is distributed to the clients, no need for a central powerful node to push changes to however many nodes you have
+34. iac allows linearly growing team to manage exponentially growing infrastructures, reduction of labor means reduction of cost
+35. there was a time were infra archs were not a thing, many times is equated with a senior sysadmin, who can flip tapes faster
+36. Recruiters generally don’t even know what an ‘‘infrastructure architect’’ is, and far too often assume that ‘‘senior sysadmin’’ means you know how to flip tapes faster.
+37. Most of us at one time or another have been restricted from improving a broken infras- tructure, simply because it didn’t fit within our job description.
+38. Some of the most capable systems administrators we’ve known are not interested in coding
+    1. different mindsets/interests: those who want hands on work and don’t mind repetition, and those who hate repetition
+39. infrastructure architects tend to spend most of their time writing code.
+They are motivated by challenges and impatience – they hate doing the same thing twice

 ## Outline